 11. If you plan to take calculus (MTH 121, MTH 131 or MTH 141), you are required to take the ALEKS Assessment placement test.
 During your advising appointment, your advisor will determine if a calculus course is appropriate for you.
 A minimum score of 76 is required for MTH 141; 61 is required for MTH 121 and MTH 131.

 Have you completed the ALEKS Assessment placement test?

 14. While speaking a foreign language is a very marketable skill, it is not required of all students.
 Are you interested in taking a foreign language your first semester?

 15. I attest that any college credits I earned prior to coming to UB (Advanced Placement (AP), alternative credits or college coursework) will be shared with my advisor, as prior credits can impact my UB class schedule.

 16. The principle way UB communicates with students is through their official UB email account.
 It is important that you begin checking your UB email account immediately and frequently.
 Have you successfully accessed your UB email account?

 18. On a scale of 0-10, where 0 is not at all confident and 10 is very confident, how confident are you in selecting this major today?
 Please note this question is for informational purposes only.
 A discussion with your advisor is crucial before formally declaring a major.

 The Exploratory and Pre-Professional Advising Center is always looking for ways to improve the information we provide to students.
 Thank you for completing the following two questions below.

 1. What is one thing you learned from the research you conducted while completing the Course Registration Guide?

-3. What questions or concerns about your academic options are still on your mind after having completed this process?
+2. What questions or concerns about your academic options are still on your mind?
 List your question(s) here.